 The solution?
 Embrace the power of an SMTP server tailored for your WordPress site.
 By doing so, you’ll benefit from robust authentication mechanisms, ensuring that your emails consistently land in your customers’ inboxes.
 Don’t leave the success of your communication strategy to chance – make the smart choice and employ an SMTP server to boost your email delivery reliability.

 Setting up your WordPress website to use SMTP to send emails is fairly easy.
-Basically, you can do it by writing functions or by using a plugin, we covered it on WP Expert previously in the article “Two ways to send WordPress emails with SMTP“.
+Basically, you can do it by writing functions or by using a pluginSoftware that adds specific features or functionality to a W...
+More, we covered it on WP Expert previously in the article “Two ways to send WordPress emails with SMTP“.

 Here are some solutions you could consider for your website: